upl1nk-v01d/clx_csharp/csharp-basics/exercises/MoreExercises/README.md

 ## Directories
 Write a program which lists all files in
--Current directory
+- Current directory
--Parent directory
+- Parent directory
--Desktop
+- Desktop

 When writing the program, make sure that it will work also on other computers.
 It means that you need to use a relative path.